-- It is a place of advanced learning. - It is an institute that disseminates both pure and applied knowledge on a wide range of disciplines. - The teachers of this institute are highly talented with proven experience in their respective fields of learning. - It has a very rich source of information to facilitate independent research for those students wishing to specialize in a branch of knowledge that interests them most. - The teaching method employed in this institute has basically two features: lectures given to a full class and tutorials (or seminars) where the classes are smaller in size and there is an informal interaction between the tutor and the students.
+- It is a place of advanced learning - It is an institute that disseminates both pure and applied knowledge on a wide range of disciplines.

+• The teachers of this institute are highly talented with proven experience in their respective fields of learning.

+• It has a very rich source of information to facilitate independent research for those students wishing to specialize in a branch of knowledge that interests them most. • The teaching method employed in this institute has basically two features: Lectures given to a full class and tutorials (or seminars) where the classes are smaller in size and there is an informal interaction between the tutor and the students.

-A university that develops on these principles builds its reputation, which is reflected through the high quality of students that it produces, and the volume of information that it generates.
+A university that develops on these principles builds ?ts reputation, which is reflected through the high quality of students that it produces, and the volume of information that it generates.

-The public, both national and international, then gives recognition to such an institution.
-The ultimate result is seekers of knowledge throughout the civilized world flock around such an institution.
+The public both national and international - then gives recognition to such an institution.
+The ultimate result is seekers of knowledge throughout the civilized world Hock around such an institution.

-Imam Jafar Sadiq's institution had all these qualities as revealed by the curriculum as well as the methodology that had been adopted by Imam (a.s.).
+Imam Jaffer Sadiq's Institution had all these qualities as revealed by the curriculum as well as the methodology that had been adopted by Imam (A.S).

-THE CURRICULUM OF THE INSTITUTE
+THE CURRICULUM OF THE INSTITUTE:

-The core of the curriculum was to teach correct Islamic knowledge as contained in the Holy Quran and explained by the Prophet (s.a.w.w.) and the divinely appointed Imams from the progeny of the Prophet - the AHLUL-BAYT.
-The focus was on TAFSEER or that science of the Quran that dealt, in detail, with such issues as the surface and the underlying meaning of the various verses, the circumstances under which each verse was revealed and the correct interpretation of the commands and lessons of the Quran.
+The core of the curriculum was to teach correct Islamic knowledge as contained in the Holy Quran and explained by the Prophet (S.A.W.W) and the divinely appointed Imams from the progeny of the Prophet - the AHLUL BAYT.
+The focus was on TAFSEER or that science of the Quran that dealt, in detail, with such issues as the surface and the underlying meaning of the various verses. the circumstances under which each verse was revealed and the correct interpretation of the commands and lessons of the Quran.

-FIQH (Islamic jurisprudence or law) was another subject that was given special attention.
+FIQH-(Islamic jurisprudence or law) was another subject that was given special attention.
 Theoretic as well as practical problems were addressed and their solutions worked out during the FIQH session.

-The science of 'HADITH' had also an important position in the classes of Imam Sadiq (a.s.).
+The science of 'HADITH' had also an important position in the classes of Imam Sadiq (A.S).
 A very important concept was explained: the concept of the Golden Chain of Narration.
-The essence of this concept was any tradition that an Imam from Ahlul-Bayt mentions has a continues chain of narrators (all being Imams) that links it to the Prophet (s.a.w.w.) whose source is the Angle Gabriel whose source is Allah, the Almighty Himself.
-In an age when false "hadith" were being fabricated and associated with the Prophet (s.a.w.w.), Imam (a.s.) taught his students a golden yardstick to use in differentiating a true hadith from a false one.
+The essence of this concept was any tradition that an Imam from Ahlul Bayt mentions has a continues chain of narrators (all being Imams) that links it to the Prophet (S.A.W.W.) whose source is the Angle Gabriel whose source is Allah, the Almighty Himself.
+In an age when false "hadith" were being fabricated and associated with the Prophet (S.A.W.W), Imam (A.S) taught his students a golden yardstick to use in differentiating a true hadith from a false one.
 He said any hadith that contradicts any verse of the Quran is a false one and has no merit.
-Moreover, to counter the false hadith, Imam (a.s.) taught the correct but hitherto unknown hadith in thousands on various subjects, pertaining to the basics of faith, ethics, and all other matters of life and death.
-He encouraged his students not only to memorize these hadiths, but record them in writing so as to avert the problem of misrepresentation in future.
-He left the task of classification of these hadith to his graduates.
+Moreover, to counter the false hadith.
+Imam (A.S) introduced the correct but hitherto unknown hadith in thousands on various subjects pertaining to the basics of faith, ethics, and all other matters of life and death.
+He encouraged his students not only to memorize these hadiths. but record them in writing so as to avert the problem of misrepresentation in the future.
+He left the task of classification these hadith to his graduates.

-The Imam also taught ISLAMIC HISTORY with the focus on the biography of the Prophet (s.a.w.w.) - the 'SEERAH'.
-He provided a complete and correct picture of the life of the Prophet (s.a.w.w.) to counteract the falsified versions that was the work of those false scholars paid to do so by the Umayyad rulers.
+Imam also taught ISLAMIC: HISTORY with the focus on the biography of the Prophet (S.A.W.W) - the "SEERAI-T. He provided a complete and correct picture of the life of the Prophet to counteract the falsified versions that was the work of those false scholars paid to do so by the Ummayad rulers.